brianplee/IH_complaint_classification/README.md

 # natural_language_processing
-Classifying complaints and routine services using SVM
+Classifying complaints and routine services using LinearSVC